Queensland Road Danger Map Roche Legal

 The most dangerous roads in Sherwood

-6 crash black spots in Sherwood over the last 10 years, ranked by the number of people injured.
+6 crash black spots in Sherwood over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Sherwood ranks #370 statewide.

 38